intel/sawr/SECURITY.md

 --------------

 This file will be used as a security alert mechanism.
-Please "follow" this file under github.
-If a security notification is needed, a note will be added to this file and you will be alerted via email.
+Please "watch" this file under github.
+If a security notification is needed, this file will be edited and you will be alerted via email.

 Currently there are no known security issues, although remote access is not supported directly by the software